Approximation of conformal mappings and novel applications to shape recognition of planar domains: Electrical networks induced by disk packings and Stephenson's conductances

 \section{Electrical networks induced by disk packings and Stephenson's conductances}

 Let us recall a few definitions and some notation from \cite{Dub0, Dub,Ste2} and \cite{Ste3} in order to express the conductance constants suggested by Stephenson.
 Let $P$ be a euclidean disk packing of a domain $\Omega$ for a complex $K$, i.e., the contact graph of $P$ is isomorphic to $K$.
-For an interior edge $(u,v)\in K$, consider the tangent circles $c_v, c_u$ as depicted in the figure below.
+For an interior edge $(u,v)\in K$, consider the tangent circles, $c_v$ and $c_u$, as depicted in the figure below.
 Let $c_x,c_y$ be their common neighboring circles.

 The {\it radical center}, $w_x$, of the triple $\{c_v,c_u,c_x\}$ of circles will denote the center of the circle that is orthogonal to $c_v,c_u$ and $c_x$ and let $w_y$ be the radical center of the triple $\{c_v,c_u,c_y\}$.
 Let $z_u,z_v$ be the centers of $c_u,c_v$, respectively.
-Finally, for a vertex $v$, let $R_v$ denote the radius of the circle $z_v$.
+Finally, for a vertex $v$, let $R_v$ denote the radius of the circle $c_v$.
+The {\it sum of the angles} at $v\in P$ is obtained by adding the angles formed by the edges of the contact graph of $P$ emanating from $z_v$.

-Stephenson's {\it conductance} of an edge is defined by (see also Definition~\ref{de:mandd} and Equation~(\ref{eq:overatriangle})):
+Stephenson's {\it conductance} of an edge is defined by (see also Definition~\ref{de:cond1} and Equation~(\ref{eq:overatriangle})):

 It is illuminating to give a probabilistic interpretation to this quantity.
-Stephenson's main idea was to chase angle changes at the centers of the circles, as radii changes while maintaining (new) disk packing.
-Given a euclidean circle packing, the effect of a small {\it increase} in the radius of one circle, say $R_v$, is that the angle sum $\Theta_v$ decreases, while the angle sums $\Theta_{v_j}$ at the neighboring vertices $\{v_1,v_2,\ldots, v_k\}$ {\it increase}.
+Stephenson's main idea was to chase angle changes at the centers of the circles, as radii change while maintaining (new) disk packing.
+Given a euclidean circle packing, the effect of a small {\it increase} in the radius of one of the circles, say $R_v$, is that the sum of the angles at $v$ decreases, while the angle sums at the neighboring vertices $\{v_1,v_2,\ldots, v_k\}$ {\it increase}.
 Some of the angle ``distributed" by $v$ arrives at $v_j$ and must be passed along in order to keep a packing at $v_j$.
 Hence, $R_{v_j}$ has to be adjusted and we need to keep track of the angle changes of its neighbors, and so forth.